Reema Lagoo: Personal life

 Reema Lagoo was born on 21 June 1958 as Nayan Bhadbhade.
 Her mother was Marathi stage actress Mandakini Bhadbhade famed for the drama Lekure udand Jaahalee.
 Lagoo's acting abilities were noted when she was a student at the Huzurpaga HHCP High School in Pune.
 She took to acting professionally after completing her secondary education.
 Starting 1979, she was employed with Union Bank of India for ten years in Bombay (now Mumbai), when, alongside appearances in television and films, she participated in the inter-bank cultural events.

-She met Vivek Lagoo, her future colleague in the bank and stage actor, in 1976 and married him in 1978.
+She met Vivek Lagoo (1953—2025), her future colleague in the bank and stage actor, in 1976 and married him in 1978.
 Upon marriage, she adopted the name Reema Lagoo.
 Described by Vivek as "an understanding to restructure our lives", they separated later.
-The couple's daughter Mrunmayee is also an actress and theatre director.
+The couple's daughter Mrunmayee Lagoo is also an actress and theatre director.

 Death

 Lagoo had been shooting for the television series Naamkarann till 7 p.m.
 (IST) on 17 May 2017.
 After she complained of chest pain later that night, she was taken to Kokilaben Dhirubhai Ambani Hospital in Mumbai at 1 a.m.
 (IST).
 She died at 3:15 a.m.
 (IST) from cardiac arrest.
 At the time of death, she was described as being "perfectly fine" and having "no health issues".
-Her funeral was performed by her daughter in Oshiwara crematorium, in Mumbai.
+Her funeral was performed by her daughter Mrunmayee in Oshiwara crematorium, in Mumbai.